MikeEbbe/euroscorer/README.md

 # Adding/modifying countries,  editions and participants

 To add or modify countries, editions, and participants, you can edit their corresponding seeder files located in `/database/seeders`.
 Once you have made the necessary changes, apply them to the database by running `php artisan db:seed`.

 In the V2 release, an admin panel will be introduced to make data modification more easily accessible.

 ## Adding a test user

 Additional user and score seeders are available if you need to add a test user.
-To seed a new user, simply run the following commands:
+To seed a new user, simply take the following steps:

-- `php artisan db:seed --class=UserSeeder`
+- Run `php artisan db:seed --class=UserSeeder` to add the test user.

-- `php artisan db:seed --class=ScoreSeeder`
+- Run `php artisan db:seed` to update the participants and add a score entry for the test user.

 # Instructions for setting up a new site on a subdomain on the server